-B2) Can EOPS or CARE funds be used to pay for EOPS/CARE staff to attend an out-of-state conference?
+- B2) Can EOPS and CARE funds be used to pay for EOPS/CARE staff to attend an out-of-state conference?
 Does the Chancellor's Office need to approve the expenditure?

-ANSWER: CARE funds may not be used for any out-of-state conferences.
-EOPS funds may be used for out-of-state conferences if the event is considered EOPS-related and the information directly benefits the EOPS program and the students served.
-The college is not required to obtain prior written approval from the Chancellor's Office.

-B3) Can EOPS and CARE funds pay for EOPS/CARE employees' involvement with campus governance, advisory boards, task forces, work groups and committees?
+ANSWER: EOPS and CARE funds may be used for out-of-state conferences if the event offers information that directly benefits the EOPS and CARE programs and the students served.
+The college is not required to obtain prior written approval from the Chancellor's Office. - B3) Can EOPS and CARE funds pay for EOPS/CARE employees' involvement with campus governance, advisory boards, task forces, work groups and committees?

-ANSWER: Yes, if EOPS/CARE employees are representing the interests of the EOPS/CARE programs and/or information obtained through these activities is directly relevant to the EOPS/CARE programs.

-B4) How is the minimum district contribution requirement (district required match) calculated?
+ANSWER: Yes, if EOPS/CARE employees are representing the interests of the EOPS/CARE programs and/or information obtained through these activities is directly relevant to the EOPS/CARE programs. - B4) How is the minimum district contribution requirement (district required match) calculated?

 ANSWER: Per Title 5, Section 56210, the minimum requirement is calculated by taking the average district contribution reported in the previous three academic years or 15% of the average EOPS allocation to that college for the same three base years, whichever is greater.
-In 2009-10, the minimum district contribution requirement for each college was reduced by 40% to be in alignment with the 40% reduction to EOPS funds in 2009-10.
-The minimum district contribution requirement for each college will remain at the 2009-10 level through 2013-14 in accordance with the September 16, 2009 Chancellor's Office "Administrative Relief" memo.
-Although the minimum district contribution requirements were reduced by 40% in 2009-10, the actual district contribution for each college, in general, will be greater than the pro-rated figure determined by the Chancellor's Office because the district contribution must include at minimum the salary and benefits of the EOPS director's assigned time in EOPS and CARE.
+In general, the actual district contribution for each college will be greater than the pro-rated figure determined by the Chancellor's Office because the district contribution must include at minimum the salary and benefits of the EOPS director's assigned time in EOPS and CARE.
 In addition, the actual district contribution must also address the supportive services needs of the EOPS program, the number of EOPS students being served, and be in compliance with Chancellor's Office mandates, polices, and guidelines.

-- B5) Since your college's minimum district contribution requirement was reduced in 2009-10, does that give your college permission to begin using EOPS or CARE to pay for services and activities previously paid for by the district?
+B5) Since your college's minimum district contribution requirement is lower in 2018-19 than it was in 2017-18, does that permit your college to use EOPS or CARE to pay for services and activities previously paid for by the district?